Ok, you see a nice trade opportunity. And you know where to place your stop loss. Now, how about the take profit order? Where do you place it?

-A take profit order is an automated order at your broker or exchange that will sell your open long position or buy back your open short position for a profit once price hits your predefined level.
+A take-profit order is an automated order at your broker or exchange that will sell your open long position or buy back your open short position for a profit once the price hits your predefined level.

 Mental take profit

-I personally do not use metal take profit orders for two reasons:
+I do not use metal take profit orders for two reasons: